drawrowfly/tiktok-scraper/README.md

-                       folder and in the future usage will only download new videos avoiding duplicates     [boolean] [default: false] --historypath        Set custom path where history file/files will be stored [default: "/var/folders/d5/fyh1_f2926q7c65g7skc0qh80000gn/T"] --remove, -r         Delete the history record by entering "TYPE:INPUT" or "all" to clean all the history.
+                       folder and in the future usage will only download new videos avoiding duplicates     [boolean] [default: false] --historypath        Set custom path where history file/files will be stored [default: <local temporary folder>] --throttlelimit      Set custom maximum number of calls to TikTok within an interval.
+  --throttleinterval   Set custom timespan for throttle-interval in milliseconds --remove, -r         Delete the history record by entering "TYPE:INPUT" or
+                       "all" to clean all the history.
 For example: user:bob [default: ""] --webHookUrl         Set webhook url to receive scraper result as HTTP requests.
-For example to your own API       [default: ""] --method             Receive data to your webhook url as POST or GET request [choices: "GET", "POST"] [default: "POST"] --help               Show help                                       [boolean]
+For example to your own API       [default: ""] --method             Receive data to your webhook url as POST or GET request choices: "GET", "POST"] [default: "POST"] --help               Show help [boolean]

 Examples:
   tiktok-scraper user USERNAME -d -n 100 --session sid_tt=dae32131231